New Seawolf Orientation (Fall Admitted Students)

 Preparing for your New Seawolf Orientation

-To get you prepared for your New Seawolf Orientation, we've created the New Seawolf Orientation Checklist .
-This list contains critical information and deadlines to ensure a smooth new student experience.
-Students who do not complete these items by the listed deadline may have a delay in the enrollment process.
-This checklist will be available as a Google Sheet, which you can copy and customize, or as a PDF for quick reference.
+To get you prepared for your New Seawolf Orientation, please check your admission portal!
+This portal contains critical information and deadlines to ensure a smooth new student experience.
+Students who do not complete these items by the listed deadlines may have a delay in the enrollment process.

 Seawolf Foundations Online Orientation